Why study religion?

 Digging deeper

-Our Exploring series introduces the world's great religious traditions, like Exploring Zen Buddhism, Exploring American Religious History, or Exploring Global Christianity.
-Follow up with courses that examine how religion relates to essential aspects of culture, gender, politics, and identity, like Gender in Islam, Chuang Tzu, or The Bible and Its Interpreters.
+Our Exploring series introduces the world's great religious traditions, like Exploring Zen Buddhism, Exploring the New Testament or Exploring Islamic Mysticism.
+Follow up with courses that examine how religion relates to essential aspects of culture, gender, politics, and identity, such as Buddhist Philosophy, the Language of Islam, or Malcom X and Martin Luther King Jr

 Beyond the Classroom